 When my mother was misdiagnosed and died from ovarian cancer, I decided to commit my life to advancing early detection diagnostics.” — Don Listwin

 Prior to founding the Canary Foundation, Don was CEO of Sana Security, Openwave, and had been the #2 executive at Cisco Systems.
-Don serves on the board of directors of several private and public companies including GenoLogics Sciences, Calix Networks, Clustrix, D-Wave, Joyent, Plumgrid and Teradici, and is a venture partner at Rally Ventures.
+Don serves on the board of directors of several private and public companies including Calix Networks, D-Wave, Plumgrid, Teradici, Violin Memory and is a venture partner at Rally Ventures.

 Don is also deeply involved with other cancer-related organizations.
 He is on the External Advisory Board for the Center for Cancer Nanotechnology Excellence (CCNE) at Stanford and is a member of the Stanford Advisory Board for the Canary Center for Cancer Early Detection at Stanford.
 He also serves as a member of The Melanoma Cancer Center at The Moffitt Cancer Center.
 In 2009, he was appointed to the National Cancer Institute’s Board of Scientific Advisors.